‘A slippery slope’: Eastside web firm waffles on hosting online forum linked to El Paso shooter

 But how much longer the free-expression rationale will serve to insulate Epik’s business model is hard to say.

-In his statement Monday about 8chan, Monster seemed hedge his position.
+In his statement Monday about 8chan, Monster seemed to hedge his position.
 “Our philosophy is, if the customer is not breaking the law, providers of technology should apply discernment in determining whether or not to service.”

 Monster also seemed to be putting some distance between Epik.com and the “Chans” — 8chan and its precursors, 4chan and 2chan, which were also criticized for hosting extremist content.